-Executives and senior managers within the Group are granted performance rights on an annual basis and vesting will be contingent on the achievement of specific performance hurdles over a three year period.
+Executives and senior managers within the Group are granted performance rights on an annual basis and vesting will be contingent on the achievement of specific performance hurdles over a three-year period.
 These performance rights are issued under the Equity Incentive Plan (from 17 May 2018) or the LTIP (prior to 17 May 2018).

 The potential maximum value of the annual grant of performance rights over a three year period represents between 20% and 75% of an eligible employee's total fixed remuneration.
-The actual number of performance rights granted is calculated based on the closing volume weighted average price ("VWAP") of the Company's shares on ASX for the 60 trading days (for the performance rights granted in 2018 and 2019) or one month (for the performance rights granted in 2017) preceding the commencement and the end of the performance period.
+The actual number of performance rights granted is calculated based on the closing volume weighted average price ("VWAP") of the Company's shares on ASX for the 60 trading days preceding the commencement and the end of the performance period.